 Our Cartter Scholars

 Baylor’s Cartter Scholars have been actors, athletes, dancers, debaters, outdoors enthusiasts, writers, mathematicians, student government officers, singers, and scientists.
 They have gone on to college at Harvard, Berkeley, North Carolina, MIT, Georgetown, Sewanee, and Stanford among many others.
-They hail from Colorado to Connecticut and Indiana to Texas.
-They reflect diverse personal backgrounds and world views.
-What they have had in common are academic aptitude, the desire to achieve excellence and a passion for self-discovery.
+They hail from California to Maine and Washington to Florida, and all throughout the Southeastern Unities States.
+Our scholars reflect diverse personal backgrounds and world views.
+What they have had in common are academic aptitude, the desire to achieve excellence, and a passion for self-discovery.
 They have left their marks on Baylor, and Baylor has become a part of them.

 HARRIS-STANFORD Honors PROGRAM